pwwpche/webpack-named-moduleid-plugin/README.md

 * **prefix**: Prefix added to the module ids.
 This should be a string
 * **skip-prefix-for-vendors**: Force plugin not to add prefix for modules in a chunk named `vendor`.
 Default is `true`.
 * **hide-dependencies**: Encrypt the module id string with MD5 encryption.
-Ids of modules under `node_modules` will be encrypted, but module ids of source files under `src` or `app` are not encrypted.
+Ids of modules under `node_modules` will be encrypted, but module ids of source files under `source-folder` are not encrypted.
+* **source-folder-name**: Folder of modules that don't need to be name encrypted.
+Default is `app`.

 ## Description:
 This plugin uses Webpack `after-optimize-chunk-id` lifecycle hook, and looks into every module in each generated chunk.